dcicc4/CS4513Project1/README.txt

 Use the "make exp" command to compile our experiment code.

-Use exp to run our tests
+Use ./experiments to run our tests

-Use make clean to remove all .o and executible files
+Use make clean to remove all .o and executable files

 dv.c, dump.c, rm.c and experiments.c contain the code for their respective commands